josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 - When marshalling, the instances of this type are represented as null-terminated UTF-8 strings.
 - Starting with .NET Core 3.0, the nested `JsonConverter` class can be used to support serialization and deserialization with `System.Text.Json`.
+- The JSON deserialization process produces null-terminated `CString` instances; however, it is not guaranteed that this termination consists of a single UTF-8 null character.

 ### Static Fields: